SecretFox/HPPercentage/README.md

 Use `/option HPP_Segments` to set how many segments the hp bar should be divided to (default 4)
 Use `/option HPP_Segments_Custom "X,Y"` to add player only segment at custom percentage(s) e.g `/option HPP_Segments_Custom "85"`
-USe `/option HPP_Nametags true` to enable health text for nametags
+Use `/option HPP_Nametags true` to enable health text for nametags
-USe `/option HPP_DropShadow false` to disable dropshadows for the text
+Use `/option HPP_DropShadow false` to disable dropshadows for the text
-USe `/option HPP_Scaling true` to enable HP bar scaling based on temporary HP buffs
+Use `/option HPP_Scaling true` to enable HP bar scaling based on temporary HP buffs

 **Install**